kimerajoseph/deploy_ml_model_to_AWS_EC2/README.md

 4. Collect new data for future system improvements

 ## Data Source
-Project uses an open-source dataset from Kaggle found on the link below https://www.kaggle.com/rikdifos/credit-card-approval-prediction/tasks?taskId=1416
+Project uses an open-source dataset from Kaggle found on this link https://www.kaggle.com/rikdifos/credit-card-approval-prediction/tasks?taskId=1416